CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 Joni Sherman, an Information Security Administrator at Contoso Ltd., is rolling out a sensitivity labeling strategy to help protect sensitive data across departments.
 As part of this effort, she's configuring manual and automatic labeling, sublabels, and encryption options, including support for Double Key Encryption (DKE) and integration with Microsoft Defender for Cloud Apps.

-**Tasks**:
+## Lab Objectives

+In this lab, you will perform the following:

-1. Enable support for sensitivity labels
+- Task 01: Enable support for sensitivity labels
-1. Create a sensitivity label
+- Task 02: Create a sensitivity label
-1. Create a sublabel
+- Task 03: Create a sublabel
-1. Publish sensitivity labels
+- Task 04: Publish sensitivity labels
-1. Configure auto labeling
+- Task 05: Configure auto labeling
-1. Create and publish a DKE label for highly confidential content
+- Task 06: Create and publish a DKE label for highly confidential content
-1. Enable Microsoft Purview integration in Defender for Cloud Apps
+- Task 07: Enable Microsoft Purview integration in Defender for Cloud Apps

 ## Task 1 – Enable support for sensitivity labels